If you’ve got an activity tracker, the thought of wearing it on your ankle may have crossed your mind. But is this advisable?

 Yes.
 Out of every model of Fitbit currently or previously available on the market, there are none that are specifically designed to work when worn on your ankle.
 Fitbit did release a clip system for their Inspire line of activity trackers, but these are not for ankle use either.

 Because each and every Fitbit on the market was tested and designed to work on your wrist, you will not get accurate readings for most of the features the Fitbit offers if you put in on your ankle.
-I tired it when I was doing the 100 jumping jacks a day challenge and it was pretty useless.
+I tired it when I was doing the 100 jumping jacks a day challenge, even tried getting metrics to figure out how long I should run on a treadmill, and it was pretty useless.

 If I Don’t Care About Heart Rate And Oxygen Levels, Is There A Way To Wear It On My Ankle?